 Patience

-As John Digweed says at 22:17 in the embedded video above, “when new DJs want to start learning to DJ, patience is the hardest thing that they can learn”.
+As John Digweed says at 22:17 in this video, “when new DJs want to start learning to DJ, patience is the hardest thing that they can learn”.
 Your early mixes are not going to immediately sound good, but over time they will get better.
 Even with all of the software features that “make mixing easier”, there are no shortcuts to becoming a good DJ.
 Your transitions, track selection, and performance will only improve if you push through the tough times.
 When you reach the other side, you’ll be able to look back and see that all of the time and energy you put in was worth it.
 Instead of worrying about beatmatching you’ll start thinking about how to incorporate live remixing, effects, or additional decks into your mixes.
 There will always be ways for you to improve and evolve your DJ mixes.